firstname.lastname@example.org • +44 (0) 777 3795 491 • LinkedIn • Schedule

 I speak and consult regularly on various software-development topics.
 For example, a few years ago I gave a talk at Hacker News London on "Why your startup needs tests" - watch it below if you are interested (or download and watch the video if it doesn't display below).

 I can offer talks or short courses on a number of topics - a sampling appears below.
 Please let me know if you would like me to speak at a conference or meetup, or if you would like me to deliver a custom half- or full-day course for your company or organisation.

-Inspired by Benjamin Mitchell, I'm interested in how the management theories of Chris Argyris can be applied to the problems faced by development teams.
-I meet regularly with a group of others interested in these ideas and strive to apply the principles of the Model 2 theory in my daily work:
+Inspired by Benjamin Mitchell and Jeffrey Fredrick, I'm interested in how the "Action Science" management theories of Chris Argyris can be applied to the problems faced by development teams.
+I make videos about Action Science techniques with Jeffrey Fredrick, participate regularly in the London Action Science Meetup, and strive to apply "Model II" principles in my daily work:

 I get few opportunities to write code in my current job, so I try to keep my skills up by working on one or two programming projects in my spare time.
 These have included:

 In the 1990s I studied mathematics as a student at Reed College and the University of California at Berkeley.
 During that time I: